justinasci/synco-redux/README.md

 Synco-Redux follows a main-proxy store architecture:

 - **Main Store**: Acts as the single source of truth.
 It processes all dispatched actions and broadcasts state updates to all connected proxy stores.
 - **Proxy Stores**: Do not process actions themselves.
-Instead, they forward actions to the main store and later update their internal state based on the changes broadcasted from the main store.
+Instead, they forward actions to the main store and later update their internal state based on the changes broadcast from the main store.

 This setup ensures a consistent state across different processes.